 |The probe against Sanader is seen as a crucial move to show the country’s committment to battle corruption [AFP]|

-Sanader has been wanted by crime and corruption investigators for “associating to commit a criminal act and abuse of power,” the warrant said.
+Ivo Sanader is wanted by crime and corruption investigators for “associating to commit a criminal act and abuse of power,” the warrant said.